Skip to content

 YA Christian Fiction Mystery Thriller

 When I first picked this book up, I wasn’t sure if I’d be reading a thriller, a horror, or a paranormal.
 And after reading it…I’m still not quite sure how I’d categorize it.
 It had elements of all three.
+But it was definitely suspenseful.

-- No romantic mush (though the arrival of a female character provides a counterbalance that female readers will appreciate)
+• The split perspective of four male protagonists plus the lack of “romantic mush” makes it appeal to male readers and others not keen on romance (though the arrival of a female character provides a counterbalance that female readers will appreciate)

-- Vivid descriptions make you feel like you’re there
+• Vivid descriptions make you feel like you’re there.

-- Teenage characters were realistic and relatable without the need for crude talk
+• Teenage characters were realistic and relatable without the need for crude talk.

-- Incorporates C.S.
-Lewis’s teachings
+• Incorporates C.S.
+Lewis’s teachings.

-Incidence of graphic violence: Low-medium.
+Incidence of graphic violence: low-medium.
 Limited to a few fight scenes and several non-graphic deaths.

 #2: Hangman’s Curse by Frank Peretti